decretist/Dissertation/Chapter3/chapter3.md

 been identified as having been students of Gratian: Paucapalea (fl.
 1140s), Simon of Bisignano (fl.
 1174--1179), Omnebene (d.
 1185).

+Paucapalea was easily the most prominent figure from the early period of the Bolognese school of decretists who followed in Gratian's immediate footsteps.
 Pennington flatly states that Paucapalea was "[a] pupil of Gratian and the author of the first commentary on the Decretum".[^5] But in the preface to that commentary, Paucapalea does not refer to Gratian by name: "*Magistri autem hoc opus condentis ipsa decreta sunt materia.* The decrees themselves, however, are the subject matter of the master producing this work."[^6]

 [^5]: Kenneth Pennington,
 [Paucapalea](http://amesfoundation.law.harvard.edu/BioBibCanonists/Report_Biobib2.php?record_id=a366),
 *Bio-Bibliographic Guide to Medieval and Early Modern Jurists.*

 [^6]: [@paucapalea_summa_1890, 3] [@somerville_prefaces_1998, 184]
+Indeed, based on a search through the OCR text layer of a PDF file scanned from the Schulte edition and provided to me by Ken Pennington, Paucapalea appears not to refer to Gratian by name anywhere in his *summa*.

+The omission is potentially significant.
+Prefaces to academic books in the twelfth century formed a recognized genre with well-established conventions.
+In an age resistant to any attempt by the human present to appropriate the authority of the divine past, a commentator like Paucapalea would have been expected to offer an explicit statement in his preface affirming the authority of both the work commented on and its author.
+If Paucapalea had had something to say about the authority of Gratian, his readers would have expected him to do so in his preface.
+That he did not suggests that he may not have known enough about Gratian to credibly do so.[^7]

+[^7]: **Going to need a very heavyweight footnote here referencing Minnis.**

+Furthermore, Paucapalea in the preface to his *summa* clearly shows both that he is aware of the third part of the *Decretum*, *de Consecratione*, and that he uncritically accepts it as having been compiled by the same Master responsible for the rest of the work:
+"*In extremis de ecclesiarum dedicatione et corpore et sanguine domini atque baptismo nec non et confirmatione pleniter tractat, et in his suum tractatum terminat.*" [@paucapalea_summa_1890, 3]